lsymds/Filesystem/docs/index.md

 ## Architecture

-The project and all of its dependencies are contained within one easy to use package named `Baseline.Filesystem`.
+The project and all of its dependencies are contained within one easy to use package named `LSymds.Filesystem`.
 Previous versions contained numerous assemblies with all of the dependencies split but this a) increased management
 b) increased cognitive overload and c) increased the barrier to entry of using the package.

-All public facing code is available under the `Baseline.Filesystem` namespace.
+All public facing code is available under the `LSymds.Filesystem` namespace.

 ### Stores